Lists of reports on this page:

 St. Elizabeth Village is a place where community comes first.
 The Village is set on an impressive 114-acre natural oasis of parks and ponds.
 Enjoy a non-stop slate of social activities in a vibrant, active lifestyle.

 The Meadows of Aurora is a Christian Seniors Lifestyle Community that promotes the wellbeing of individuals 65+.
 Residents experience nature’s green spaces, memorable dining experiences and great times with friends.

 Condos listed here include bungalow-style communities and new subdivision developments; there are also condo towers in cities.
 You can find places to own in rural or vacation areas that are priced quite reasonably, while retirement condos in a city are priced about the same as any other type of complex.
 These will all be single family homes in friendly communities where homeowners share common interests and are often likely to be people 50 and older who have "emptied the nest."

 Many of these condo complexes offer a variety of features that are far more appealing than what you might expect from a typical condo complex.
 These create a community that is in effect exclusive and may have community-specific features that include any or all of golf courses, tennis and other sports courts (squash and racquetball), swimming facilities, and fitness and recreation centres.
 These spaces are often well-landscaped and situated near hiking or walking trails.
 In the end, you can be as active as you want to be here, while living without some noise problems and other aspects of typical neighbourhoods.

 Condominium agreements can relieve homeowners of some of the stresses of typical home maintenance.

-What should I consider before signing a condominium agreement?
+What to consider before signing a condominium agreement

 - Review the entire property to make sure that it is up to your standards of cleanliness and order.